COVID-19’s Impact on Homeless Populations in Los Angeles

 Earn a Postgraduate Degree in Community Oral Health

-Like what you’re learning?
+Do you like learning about a variety of issues while focused on the unique needs of community health dental programs?
 Consider enrolling in the Herman Ostrow School of Dentistry of USC’s online, competency-based certificate or master’s program in Community Oral Health.

 Get More Information